ztanml/sigp/README.md

 For comparison, the standard GP based on GPML Toolbox (http://www.gaussianprocess.org/gpml/code/matlab/doc/) yields a much larger mean squared error 93.1109.
 To verify, add GPML to the Matlab PATH, and run demoGPHousing.m.

-## References
-More details can be found in our paper: https://arxiv.org/abs/1802.07528